-Legal Research will be assessed as part of the assessment in Opinion Writing (see below).
-The assessment will be set and marked locally by the Authorised Education and Training Organisation.
+Legal Research is assessed as part of the assessment in Opinion Writing (see below).
+The assessment is set and marked locally by the Authorised Education and Training Organisation.
 If either component of the assessment (ie Legal Research or Opinion Writing) is failed but the other is passed, candidates must be able to re-sit a discrete assessment which covers the failed component.
 The assessment is pass/fail only, and all of the following elements must be met in order for a student to pass the assessment:

 - Accurately identifies the issues

-- Uses appropriate methods and resources, and ensures that sources are up to date
+- Uses appropriate methods and resources, and checks the currency of the law

 - Cites accurately and appropriately

 - Presents the research trail clearly